 To understand this, it’s first important to see what RAM does.
-Crucial has a pretty detailed explanation, but the gist of it is that random access memory (RAM) is a place where applications can store and access data, short term.
+Crucial has a pretty detailed explanation, but the gist of it is that random access memory (RAM) is where applications can store and access data in the short term.
 If your computer is using information actively, it’s stored in the RAM so it doesn’t waste time accessing it.

 With RAM, many people would say that more is better, but that’s only absolutely true in professional scenarios.
-In day to day tasks, this depends on what you’re using your computer for.
+In day-to-day tasks, this depends on what you’re using your computer for.
 If you have more RAM, that means that you can run more programs simultaneously, without feeling your computer slow down or start to cause issues.
-It’s also worth mentioning that some apps require more RAM than others – Google’s Chrome browser is one that uses notoriously large amounts of RAM, for example.
-And the more tabs you have open, the worse it is.
+It’s also worth mentioning that some apps and games require more RAM than others.

 Nowadays, the bare minimum for running a computer well, without issues, is to have 8GB of RAM.
 Keep in mind that not all of it is available – your operating system takes up some of it, and some of the apps you have running in the background do, too.
 If you’re using your computer for gaming, or work, we would recommend going for at least 16GB of RAM.
-Anything higher than that isn’t really necessary unless you’re running intensive apps that require a lot of RAM, such as video editing.
-If that’s what you’re doing, you need more RAM, regardless of how much you have at the moment.
+For more computationally demanding workloads such as video editing, 3D rendering, CAD, streaming, etc, you may want to go higher than 16GB of RAM.
+But generally speaking, 16GB should be enough.

 What about processors with more cores and higher clock speeds?

-As we mentioned, things have changed drastically in the past couple of years.
-Only a few years ago, quad-core CPUs were considered high end, and for home use, you didn’t need more than that.
+As we mentioned, things have progressed drastically in the past couple of years when it comes to the technological improvements made in the CPU space.
+A few years ago, quad-core CPUs were considered high-end, and for home use, you didn’t need more than that.
 However, today that’s changed, and even a midrange CPU has six or eight cores.

 With CPUs, you have processes, which are specific tasks running on your computer, and threads, which are streams of data that the program passes through the CPU.
 Now, depending on how an application is running, it can generate one, or more threads.
 And if you have a single-core, your processor can only handle a single thread.
 With multiple cores, you can handle more threads.
 When running multiple programs at the same time, more cores gets you better performance because none of the programs has to “wait” for a thread to become available.
 However, a processor with faster clock speeds doesn’t always mean better performance so keep that in mind.
 The overall architecture and efficiency of the CPU are more important.